astronomer/astronomer/docs/cli-getting-started.md

 ## Overriding Environment Variables

-Future releases of the Astronomer CLI will have cleaner ways of overwriting environment variables.
-Until then, any overrides can go in the `Dockerfile`.
+Astronomer v0.7 comes with the ability to inject Environment Variables directly through the UI.

+With that said, you can also throw any overrides in the `Dockerfile` if you want to make sure those variables get version controlled.
+To do so, follow these guidlines:

  - Any bash scripts you want to run as `sudo` when the image builds can be added as such:
 `RUN COMMAND_HERE`